Skip to main content

 This online exhibit was built using several free and open source tools.
 The website was built in Omeka, a platform created by the Roy Rosenzweig Center for History and New Media at George Mason University.
 The timeline was built using TimelineJS, a tool created by the Knightlab at Northwestern University, and the oral histories were synchronized, indexed and displayed using the Oral History Metadata Synchronizer created by the Louie B. Nuun Center for Oral History at the University of Kentucky.

-A special thanks to everyone who has worked hard to help put this project together, including (but not limited to) Tamara Kennelly, David Cline, Latanya Walker, Adrienne Serra, Claire Gogan, Bryanna Tramontana, David Atkins, Megan Lee Myklegard, LM Rozema, Anthony Wright de Hernandez and Francis Kayiwa.
+A special thanks to everyone who has worked hard to help put this project together, including (but not limited to) Tamara Kennelly, David Cline, Latanya Walker, Adrienne Serra, Claire Gogan, Bryanna Tramontana, David Atkins, Megan Lee Myklegard, LM Rozema, Anthony Wright de Hernandez, and Francis Kayiwa.